rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 for instance for debugging purposes -- need to be added in a separate [Gemfile](http://bundler.io/v1.15/man/gemfile.5.html), in `autoproj/Gemfile`.
 You **must** run `autoproj osdeps` after changing this file.

+Unlike the osdeps files, `autoproj/Gemfile` follows [Bundler's Gemfile syntax](https://bundler.io/gemfile.html).
+You do not need to add the `source "https://rubygems.org"` command, which is already set by Autoproj.

 `autoproj/Gemfile` is usually not checked in the version control system - if you need a permanent dependency installed, define an osdep for it and depend on